erithion/tiril/README.md

 # About Tiril
 Tiril is an open source software aiming to assist in a language learning process.

-While it still exists in a form of Proof-Of-Concept with lots of ideas still to be implemented, the following components have already been added
+While it still exists in a form of Proof-Of-Concept with lots of ideas to be yet implemented, the following components have already been added
 * Siril server with an embedded UI.
 To date it operates merely dictionaries and handles just a few of them for now:
   * [x] [Google Translate](https://translate.google.com)
   * [x] [Lexin](http://lexin.udir.no)